 We’ll briefly examine each and its function:

 Time refers to the duration of time which the parts are tumbled and blasted at temperature.
-Though we may refer to this as cycle time, this does not include time spent staging batches, loading, cooling, and unloading the chamber.
+Though we may refer to this as cycle time, this does not include time spent staging batches, cooling the chamber, or loading and unloading the basket.
 Cycle times can range from a few minutes to as high as thirty minutes.
 Batch volume as well as the accessibility of the burr or flash tends to have the greatest impact on cycle time.
 Crowded batches and hard to reach burrs often run longer cycle times.

 Temperature refers to the atmospheric temperature of the processing chamber.
 When we talk about temperature we are discussing to what temperature we want to cool the chamber.
 Liquid nitrogen is flashed into the chamber as gaseous nitrogen, cooling the chamber to the pre-programmed temperature.
 The function of the cooling is to embrittle the undesirable flash or burrs.
 Once rigid, this material can be knocked off by the tumbling and blasting action of the process.
 Often cooling is performed to the glass transition temperature of the material.
 However, Nitrofreeze may run parts as cold as -200 degrees Fahrenheit.

 Manufacturers often inquire about the impact these temperatures have on the physical and mechanical properties of the part.
 Other than the removal of the delicate unwanted material, we have had no reports of any changes to parts’ properties following processing.
 Nevertheless, we encourage customers to speak to their material suppliers who can speak more to the process and its effectiveness.